lawrencejones/journal/regex/multiline-matching.md

 #!/usr/bin/env ../bin/run-md-bash
-# Matches multiple lines, with optional run
+# SQL Multiline perl matching

 Assuming we have a file that looks like below...